 Stocks are now in a bear market.
 Rising interest rates mean bonds are having a horrible year.
 Inflation reached a 40-year high.

 This is why, today, we are reviewing how to create a retirement plan that provides peace of mind through an investment roller coaster.
-If you are worried about the future of your money, our goal this week is to provide you a game plan for volatile markets.
+If you are worried about the future of your money, our goal this week is to provide you with a game plan for volatile markets.

 Press play to listen in or check out the video with the slideshow on our YouTube channel.